TheMaughan/Portfolio/Python_Demonstration/README.md

 The main purpose of this folder is to demonstrate my knowledge of the Python language.

-I made my own version of the Atarii Asteroid game to demonstrate my proficiency of the programming language Python.
-The game's main classes and class families are grouped into their own files much like the Java language.
-I did this so that the code that I write within the different game files could be easily duplicated for other projects and for any added features and effects that I would add to the game, for example, partical effects for explosions and engine smoke, a second player, and a menu system.
+I made my own version of the Atarii Asteroid game.
+Originally this game was for a class assignment and is the most complex program that I have made using Python.

+The game's main classes and class families are grouped into their own files, much like how a program is written in Java.
+I did this so that the code that I write within the different game files could be easily duplicated for other projects and adding things to the game, like a menu system, would be easier to do in this state.

-Run the game from within the 'Game_World.py' file.
+Run the game from within the 'Game_World.py' file in a code editor, I will post a '.exe' file shortly.

 # Development Environment

-I created both programs in Visual Studio Code
+I wrote all my code for this game in Visual Studio Code.

-I also used Python Arcade to generate the essential game engine physics and utility.
+I used Python Arcade Library to generate the game window and for some important utility.

 # Useful Websites